-BNP: B-type natriuretic peptide, BMI: Body Mass Index, PAP: Pulmonary arterial pressure, NC: Neck circumference, ARD: Aortic root diameter, ESS: Epworth sleepiness scores, IVST: Interventricular septum thickness, RAD: Right atrium diameter, SBP: Systolic blood pressure, LV-ESD: Left ventricle end systolic diameter, OSAS: Obstructive sleep apnea syndrome, AUC: Area under the curve adults and children.
-However, severe OSAS cases can also be observed in individuals who are not obese or who do not have thick NC due to genetic factors and clinical conditions affecting upper airway muscle tone.
-This multifactorial nature of OSAS risk may explain why NC did not perform significantly in our study's multivariate regression model.
+BNP: B-type natriuretic peptide, BMI: Body Mass Index, PAP: Pulmonary arterial pressure, NC: Neck circumference, ARD: Aortic root diameter, ESS: Epworth sleepiness scores, IVST: Interventricular septum thickness, RAD: Right atrium diameter, SBP: Systolic blood pressure, LV-ESD: Left ventricle end systolic diameter, OSAS: Obstructive sleep apnea syndrome, AUC: Area under the curve

-BNP was identified as one of the most decisive parameters for predicting OSAS severity, providing 94% sensitivity and 75.6% specificity with a cut-off value of 27.07 pg/mL in the ROC analysis.
-A meta-analysis by Wu et al. reported that continuous positive airway pressure therapy reduced NT-pro-BNP levels, lowering cardiovascular risks.
-A review article by Lee and Sundar also highlighted the role of biomarkers such as BMI, NC, and BNP in diagnosing OSAS.
-BNP is considered an essential marker in evaluating the cardiovascular effects of OSAS and should be considered in managing treatment and follow-up.
-Our study supports the literature by showing that BNP and other parameters contribute to PSG triage for moderate and severe OSAS cases.
+BNP was identified as one of the most decisive parameters for predicting OSAS severity, providing 94% sensitivity and 75.6% specificity with a cutoff value of 27.07 pg/mL in the ROC analysis.
+A meta-analysis by Wu et al.16 reported that continuous positive airway pressure therapy reduced NT-pro-BNP levels, lowering cardiovascular risks.
+A review article by Lee and Sundar19 also highlighted the role of biomarkers such as BMI, NC, and BNP in diagnosing OSAS.
+BNP is considered an essential marker in evaluating the cardiovascular effects of OSAS and should be considered in managing treatment and followup.17 Our study supports the literature by showing that BNP and other parameters contribute to PSG triage for moderate and severe OSAS cases.

 The relationship between ECHO parameters and OSAS severity is particularly notable in severe cases where chronic structural cardiac changes have developed.
-In the pathophysiology of OSAS, repeated episodes of apnea and hypopnea cause changes in intrathoracic negative pressure, leading to increased cardiac preload and resulting in respiratory failure and pulmonary hypertension.
-In their study, Malhotra et al. emphasized that while the AHI is commonly used to assess the severity of OSAS, alternative metrics, such as cardiopulmonary load indicators, are also beneficial for this assessment.
+In the pathophysiology of OSAS, repeated episodes of apnea and hypopnea cause changes in intrathoracic negative pressure, leading to increased cardiac preload and resulting in respiratory failure and pulmonary hypertension.^{5,6,11,12} In their study, Malhotra et al.20 emphasized that while the AHI is commonly used to assess the severity of OSAS, alternative metrics, such as cardiopulmonary load indicators, are also beneficial for this assessment.

-In this context, PAP max values measured by standard chest ECHO emerged as a significant parameter for predicting the severity of OSAS, providing 94% sensitivity and 58.5% specificity with a cut-off value of 21.7 mmHg in our study.
-In a study published by Chetan et al. it was suggested that right ventricular dysfunction in OSAS cases could be associated with parameters such as aortic ARD and RAD and that 3D speckle tracking ECHO (3D-STE) could be a sensitive method to evaluate right ventricular functions to determine OSAS severity.
+In this context, PAP max values measured by standard chest ECHO emerged as a significant parameter for predicting the severity of OSAS, providing 94% sensitivity and 58.5% specificity with a cutoff value of 21.7 mmHg in our study.
+In a study published by Chetan et al.21 it was suggested that right ventricular dysfunction in OSAS cases could be associated with parameters such as aortic ARD and RAD and that 3D speckle tracking ECHO (3D-STE) could be a sensitive method to evaluate right ventricular functions to determine OSAS severity.
 In our study, the measurements of ARD, RAD, and IVST showed significant correlations with OSAS severity; however, they were insufficient to predict the severity of OSAS in the multivariate logistic regression model, probably due to the exclusion of cases with known cardiovascular disease and the use of standard chest ECHO for cardiac measurements.

-When examining the pathophysiology of OSAS, hypertension has been reported to lead to impaired left heart function, triggering left ventricular dilation, left atrial enlargement, and diastolic dysfunction.
-6,12,21 A study by Xu et al.22 reported that moderate and severe OSAS significantly increased blood pressure variability in hypertensive patients.
+When examining the pathophysiology of OSAS, hypertension has been reported to lead to impaired left heart function, triggering left ventricular dilation, left atrial enlargement, and diastolic dysfunction.^{6,12,21} A study by Xu et al.22 reported that moderate and severe OSAS significantly increased blood pressure variability in hypertensive patients.
 The same study showed a negative relationship between high blood pressure and AHI, oxygen desaturation, and the dureation of mean apnea.
 In our study, systolic and DBP values and left heart ECHO findings in individuals without known cardiovascular comorbidities showed a limited relationship with OSAS severity.